-The Mozilla Security Engineering University Relationship Framework (SURF) initiative aims to increase collaboration between Mozilla and the academic community.
-We would like to leverage academic talent to help explore security and privacy research problems, and to strengthen Mozilla's ties to the academic community.
+The Mozilla Sec-Eng University Relationship Framework (SURF) initiative aims to increase collaboration between Mozilla and the academic community.
+We would like to leverage academic talent to help explore security and privacy research problems and to strengthen Mozilla's ties to the academic community.
 Mozilla security engineers aim to actively participate in the research community through thesis supervision, collaborations, placements and Mozilla-hosted security summits.

 If you're involved in research that impacts the privacy and security of Firefox and would like to reach us, please send an email to: surf@mozilla.com.